About the Course

 •Effect on metal of different temperatures

 There are no pre-arranged course dates.
 Courses are run as required - just ask for the date you would like and I will check the diary.

 What to wear?

-You should wear overalls or old clothes that you wouldn’t mind getting dirty or damaged, clothes must be natural fibers (cotton or denim) absolutely no man-made fibers – things like shell suits can melt and cause unbelievable burns.
+You should wear overalls or old clothes that you wouldn’t mind getting dirty or damaged, clothes must be natural fibers (cotton or denim) – things like shell suits can melt.
 Trousers must be full length unless its summer.

 Feel free to contact me if you have any questions.